rsdoiel/antenna/going_electric.md

 ---

-## Tesla Stock Sinks As Trump And Musk's Relationship Implodes
+## Tesla Takes Massive Stock Hit As Trump And Musk's Relationship Implodes (Updated)

 date: 2025-06-05, from: Inside EVs News

-"Elon and I had a great relationship.
-I don't know if we will anymore," Trump said today.
-The partnership was once seen as good for Tesla.
+Musk has already alienated the core EV-buying base.
+Now, Tesla's stock price is dropping as he feuds with Trump and MAGA world.

 <br>